-"What everybody does is no rule for you and me,' said the minister.
-'It is to be Christians in the fullest sense-not simply church members.'
+"' 'What everybody else does is no rule for you and me,' said the minister.
+'It is to be Christian in the fullest sense-not simply church members.'
 I felt the rebuke.
-Well, said I, there is Deacon Rich-I think he paid me a note twice.
-The first time he paid it we were transacting other business, and by some mistake the note wasn't destroyed.
-I found it among my papers afterwards.
+'Well,' said I, "there is Deacon Rich-I think he paid me a note twice.
+The first time he paid it we were transacting other business and by some mistake the note wasn't destroyed.
+I found it among my papers afterward.
 I lay awake more than one night thinking what I ought to do about it.
-The Deacon was a hard man, I considered, and took advantage of people when he could.
-He had driven more than one bargain with me.
-So I concluded I would serve the Deacon as he probably would have served me under the same circumstances.
+The deacon was a hard man, I considered, and took advantage of people where he could.
+He had driven more than one hard bargain with me.
+So I concluded I would serve the Deacon as he would probably have served me under the same circumstances.

-"I kept the note by me a good while, and when I thought the particulars of our settlement had slipped his mind, I said to him one day may be he would like to take up that note, which had been due then a considerable time.
-He was surprisedlooked excited and angry-said he had paid it, and held out stoutly for a while; but there was the note.
-There was no proof that it had ever been paid, and finally he took out his pocket-book, and, with some pretty hard words, paid it over again with interest.
+"I kept the note by me a good while, and when I thought the particulars of our settlement had slipped his mind, I said to him one day, may be he would like to take up that note, which had been due then a considerable time.
+He was surprised-looked excited, and held out stoutly for awhile; but there was the note.
+There was no proof that it had ever been paid, and finally he took out his pocket-book and with some pretty hard words, paid it over gaain with interest.